Invariant Causal Set Covering Machines: Conclusion

 \section{Conclusion}

 This work introduced ICSCM, a learning algorithm that builds conjunctive and disjunctive models that, in some settings, are guaranteed to rely exclusively on the causal parents of a variable of interest.
 The algorithm is supported by a rigorous theoretical foundation that exploits invariances that hold in a multi-environment setting to avoid spurious associations.
-In contrast with previous work, such as non-linear ICP~\citep{Heinze-Deml_Peters_Meinshausen_2018}, ICSCM leverages the nature of the models to considerably reduce the number of statistical tests required, making it more amenable to practical applications.
-In future work, we will consider relaxations of the current assumptions (e.g., variants of graph $G$, unobserved confounding), conduct a deeper study of ICSCM's empirical performance, and explore applications to real-world problems, such as the identification of biomarkers in high-dimensional genomics data~\cite{Drouin_2019}.
+In contrast with previous work, such as non-linear ICP~\citep{Heinze-Deml_Peters_Meinshausen_2018}, ICSCM leverages a functional form assumption to considerably reduce the number of statistical tests required, leading to a polynomial-time algorithm that is more amenable to practical applications.
+Results on simulated data support the validity of the proposed algorithm and theory, and results on real-world datasets suggest that it is better at identifying causal variables than the original SCM algorithm.
+In future work, we will consider relaxations of the current assumptions (e.g., variants of graph $G$, unobserved confounding), explore the generalization of our approach to decision tree and random forest predictors, and further explore applications to real-world problems where our assumptions are likely to hold, such as the identification of biomarkers in high-dimensional genomics data~\citep{Drouin_2019}.